Khmelnytskyi Nuclear Power Plant: History

+AP1000 reactors

 In late November 2021, Energoatom and Westinghouse Electric agreed on a contract to construct the first Westinghouse AP1000 reactor in Ukraine at the Khmelnytskyi plant.

-In May of 2022, Energoatom stated that the war and occupations of other power stations had not changed their ambitions to construct these units.
-They are still working with Westinghouse to construct two AP1000 reactors at the site once the war is over.
+In May 2022, Energoatom stated that the Russian invasion of Ukraine going on since February, and occupations of other power stations had not changed their ambitions to construct these units.
+They are still working with Westinghouse to construct two AP1000 reactors at the site.

+Employees from the Russia-occupied Zaporizhzhia Nuclear Power Plant will be hired to operate these new reactors.